NASS have advice and guidance on COVID-19 for people living with axial SpA (AS)

 Just over 2 million people in England were advised earlier this year that they needed to shield because they are extremely vulnerable to the covid-19 virus.
 Shielding aimed to ensure that you did not come into contact with the virus and therefore would not become ill.

-If you have not been informed that you are clinically extremely vulnerable and have not been informed that you are on the Shielded patients list, follow the new National Restrictions from 5 November.
+If you have not been informed that you are clinically extremely vulnerable and have not been informed that you are on the Shielded patients list, follow the government guidance for your local area,

 Advice on shielding including employment